 Everyone knew that Hispanics were at risk of being undercounted in the 2020 Census, because the Trump administration gave every indication of wanting them undercounted.
 The administration’s hard-line anti-immigrant policies, after all, extended to the census.
 As commerce secretary, Wilbur Ross attempted to get a citizenship question added to the survey, but the effort was blocked by the Supreme Court.
 Still, election data experts and advocacy groups warned that no matter the outcome, the battle would have a chilling effect on response rates among Hispanics.

 The reapportionment numbers released last month seemed to confirm this fear.
 To be sure, nationally, counts came in remarkably close to pre-census predictions.
 (Those predictions were made using birth and death records, data on international migration, and Medicare records.)
 The total population, nearly 332 million, exceeded pre-census estimates by a mere 0.7 percent.
 That suggests a high degree of accuracy, especially considering the difficulties of counting under pandemic conditions.
 But the accuracy was not the same everywhere.
-The greatest underperformance, relative to projections, occurred in three Sun Belt states — Texas, Florida and Arizona — where head counts fell short of projections by 177,000, 163,000 and 262,000, respectively.
+The greatest underperformance, in terms of total headcount relative to projections, occurred in three Sun Belt states — Texas, Florida and Arizona — where counts fell short of projections by 177,000, 163,000 and 262,000, respectively.
 These three states also have some of the highest proportions of Hispanics in the country: 40 percent in Texas, 26 percent in Florida and 32 percent in Arizona.

 Two of those states, Texas and Florida, are red, and Arizona is a closely divided purple state, which means Republicans did not do themselves any favors: Their actions may have suppressed census responses in places where the GOP would benefit from more seats in Congress.